ghiliweld/writings/kotatsu.md

-# kotatsu: a new kind of social network
+# 🌸🍊kotatsu: a new kind of social network

 this doc will outline a design for a privacy-first and local-first social network